-The Charter School is required to report information about its financial position and activities in three classes of net assets: unrestricted, temporarily restricted, and permanently restricted net assets.
-The Charter School had no permanently restricted net assets as of June 30, 2013.
-In addition, the Charter School is required to present a Statement of Cash Flows.
+The Charter School adopted Statement of Financial Accounting Standards (SFAS) No. 117, Financial Statements for Not-for-Profit Organizations.
+Under the provisions of this statement, the Charter School is required to report information about its financial position and activities in three classes of net assets: unrestricted, temporarily restricted net assets.
+The Charter School had no temporarily or permanently restricted net assets, as of June 30, 2013.
+In addition, the Charter School is required to present a statement of cash flows.